NativeScript/firebase/packages/firebase-messaging/README.md

 );
 ```

-For iOS specific "data-only" messages, the message must include the appropriate APNs headers as well as the content-available flag in order to trigger the background handler.
+For iOS specific "data-only" messages, the message must include the appropriate APNs headers as well as the content-available flag in order to trigger the handler.
 For example, if using the Node.js [firebase-admin](https://www.npmjs.com/package/firebase-admin) package to send a "data-only" message to an iOS device:

 ```ts
 dmin.messaging().send({